traumschule/curation-tool/README.md

 This project is licensed under the MIT license.
 For more information, please refer to the LICENSE file.

-## Author
+## Authors

-This project was authored by Josh Groban
+This project was authored by Josh Groban, Klaudiusz Dembler and goldwold